damdo/grontab/README.md

 #### 3) grontab.Start()
 The next step can be to spin up the grontab engine to start processing the schedule.
-Start() can be invoked anytime, even after the Add()'s commands, provided that grontab as been Initialized.
+Start(), however, can be invoked at anytime, even after the Add()'s commands, provided that grontab as been Initialized.

 ```go
 grontab.Start()